Pelectrome/linux-commands/README.md

 ✴ Save the file and reload the udev rules:
 <pre><code class="language-shell">sudo udevadm control --reload-rules
 </code></pre>
 ✴ Alternatively, if you need specific access to a particular USB device, you can add a rule based on the device's vendor and product ID.
-For example:
-✴ Replace 1234 and 5678 with the actual vendor and product IDs of your USB device.
-You can find this information by running lsusb.
+For example Replace 1234 and 5678 with the actual vendor and product IDs:
 <pre><code class="language-shell">SUBSYSTEM=="usb", ATTR{idVendor}=="1234", ATTR{idProduct}=="5678", MODE="0666"
 </code></pre>
 🚨 Note: log out and log back in